Fast repetitivity in non-rectifiable Delone sets: Introduction

 In the present article we provide a short new construction of repetitive, non-rectifiable Delone sets, encoding a given density $\rho$, together with an explicit asymptotic bound on the repetitivity function. \begin{restatable}{thm}{mainlemma} Let $d\in \N_{\geq 2}$ and $\rho:[0,1]^d \to [\frac{4}{3},\frac{5}{3}]$ be a measurable function.
 Then there exists a repetitive Delone set in $\R^d$ which encodes $\rho$ and has repetitivity function

-\end{restatable} Theorem~\ref{delone}, together with Theorem~\ref{prop:non-rectifiable non-realisable} and the non-realisable densities given by Burago and Kleinar~\cite{burago1998separated}, delivers the first examples of repetitive, non-rectifiable Delone sets with explicit bounds on the repetitivity funciton.
-Since, according to \cite[Theorem~B]{inoquio2024rectifiability}, any repetitivity function $R$ of a non-rectifiable Delone set must satisfy $R(r)\in\displaystyle \bigcap_{q<\frac{1}{d}}\omega\left(r \left(\log r\right)^q\right)$, the asymptotic bound on $R(r)$ in our result is moreover close to optimal. \begin{restatable}{thm}{main} Let $d \in \N_{\geq 2}$.
+\end{restatable} Theorem~\ref{delone}, together with Theorem~\ref{prop:non-rectifiable non-realisable} and the non-realisable densities given by Burago and Kleiner~\cite{burago1998separated}, delivers the first examples of repetitive, non-rectifiable Delone sets with explicit bounds on the repetitivity function.
+Since, according to \cite[Theorem~B]{inoquio2024rectifiability}, any repetitivity function $R$ of a non-rectifiable Delone set must satisfy $R(r)\in\displaystyle \bigcap_{q<\frac{1}{d}}\omega\left(r \left(\log r\right)^q\right)$, the asymptotic bound on $R(r)$ in our result is close to optimal. \begin{restatable}{thm}{main} Let $d \in \N_{\geq 2}$.
 Then there exists a non-rectifiable repetitive Delone set in $\R^d$ with repetitivity function